 Consistent Low-Rank Approximation¶

-Conference: ICLR 2026 arXiv: 2603.02148 Code: To be confirmed Area: Other Keywords: low-rank approximation, streaming algorithm, consistency, recourse, online algorithm
+Keywords: low-rank approximation, streaming algorithm, consistency, recourse, online algorithm

 TL;DR¶

-This paper formalizes and systematically studies the consistent low-rank approximation problem—maintaining a near-optimal rank-\(k\) approximation of a matrix whose rows arrive in a stream while minimizing the total variation (recourse) of the solution.
-It proves that \(O(k/\varepsilon \cdot \log(nd))\) recourse is achievable under additive error, \(k^{3/2}/\varepsilon^2 \cdot \text{polylog}\) recourse is achievable under multiplicative \((1+\varepsilon)\) error, and establishes a lower bound of \(\Omega(k/\varepsilon \cdot \log(n/k))\).
+The paper proposes and systematically studies the "Consistent Low-Rank Approximation" problem—maintaining a near-optimal rank-\(k\) approximation of a matrix whose rows arrive in a stream while minimizing the total change in the solution (recourse).
+It proves that \(O(k/\varepsilon \cdot \log(nd))\) recourse is feasible under additive error, \(k^{3/2}/\varepsilon^2 \cdot \text{polylog}\) recourse is feasible under \((1+\varepsilon)\) multiplicative error, and provides a lower bound of \(\Omega(k/\varepsilon \cdot \log(n/k))\).

 Background & Motivation¶